-The quality of the work and the venues are important components in tenure and promotion decisions.
+The quality of the work and the venues in which it is presented, published, exhibited, performed and/or screened are important considerations in tenure and promotion decisions.
 Tenure is granted with the expectation that the faculty member will continue to be engaged at the same or a higher level of quality.